Forman Mills Explodes Onto Milwaukee Retail Scene with New Store at Midtown Center

-Retailer known for ‘designer fashions for the family on a budget’ opens Oct.
-19, creates 100 jobs

-MILWAUKEE – Forman Mills, one of the fastest-growing major retailers in the off-price apparel sector (www.FormanMills.com), announced today that the national retailer is opening its first location in Wisconsin Friday, Oct.
-19. The department-style store is located at 4061 North 54th St. in Milwaukee at the Midtown Center.
-A ribbon cutting ceremony will take place at 8 a.m.
+Forman Mills, one of the fastest-growing major retailers in the off-price apparel sector (www.FormanMills.com), announced that the national retailer is opening its first location in Wisconsin Friday, Oct.
+19. The department-style store is located at 4061 N. 54th St. in Milwaukee at the Midtown Center.

 “Hard working families deserve quality, fashionable apparel, and home decor at affordable prices right in their own neighborhood.
 Prices are ridiculously low to help consumers stretch their hard-earned dollars that much further,” said Desiree Atkins, marketing manager at Forman Mills.
 “Since its inception, Forman Mills has built neighborhood stores and created jobs in local communities.”